 Only a licensed physician, and APRN in certain states, can diagnose a medical condition such as obstructive sleep apnea or snoring.
-An individual board certified in sleep medicine (as defined in Standard B-1) must review the diagnoses based upon the interpretation of a sleep study made by individuals who are not certified in sleep medicine (as defined in Standard B-1).
+An individual board certified in sleep medicine (as defined in Standard B-1) must review the diagnoses of individuals who are not boarded in sleep medicine (as defined in Standard B-1).